 Even if you are a book-book kind of person, this list of memoirs is guaranteed to turn you into an audiobook person.
 Memoirs allow us to learn a person’s story in their own words, but there’s truly nothing like hearing their stories in their own voice.
 The best audiobook memoirs add a level of emotion and connection that goes beyond the words on the page, taking the experience to the next level.

-While this list does contain some of the best celebrity audiobooks read in the famous voices you’ll recognize, we’ve been selective about choosing only those celebrity memoirs that are very well written and that dive much deeper to offer something more than you might expect on the surface.
+While this list does contain some of the best celebrity audiobooks read in famous voices you’ll recognize, we’ve been selective about choosing only those celebrity memoirs that are very well written, and that dive much deeper to offer something more than you might expect on the surface.

 How to Listen to Audiobooks

 If you haven’t yet forayed into the world of audiobooks, there are lots of options available.
 Every book on our must-listen memoir list is available immediately through Amazon’s Audible.
-Your first Audible audiobook is free, and then you can purchase audiobooks individually, or opt for a discounted membership plan, if you think you’ll listen more regularly.
+Have you ever wondered how Audible works, or if an audible membership is worth it?
+We answer that question here!
+Keep in mind that your first Audible audiobook is free, and then you can purchase audiobooks individually, or opt for a discounted membership plan, if you think you’ll listen more regularly.

 Libro.fm is another option for buying audiobooks while supporting the local bookstore of your choice.
 Using the Audible or Libro.fm apps, you’ll be able to download and listen to your audiobooks directly on your phone or tablet.